 Relief came by way of the United States Postal Service of Marlboro, NY.
 They made Falco an offer.
 Now here’s the messy but magical part.
 They wanted the land, not the church.
 Falco set about dismantling the place, carefully removing and storing each architectural detail for its next destination.

 In 2001, Tony Falco became an art & music promoter, forming Falcon Music & Art Production, Inc., and began the now legendary, private house concert series.
 Gallery walls were made available to painters & photographers.
-The remarkable space with its fine acoustics was outfitted with a studio grand piano, stage lighting, a sound & PA system and seating for nearly 100.
+The remarkable space with its fine acoustics was outfitted with a studio grand piano, stage lighting, a sound & PA system and seating for 70 listeners.

 If there’s an award in the music world for hospitality, it goes, hands down, to Tony & Julie Falco and their children.
 The world over, one can find musicians who have not only played well at The Falcon, but have eaten and slept well in the Falco home.